You Belong to Me (Carly Simon song)

 "You Belong to Me" is a song written by American singer-songwriters Carly Simon and Michael McDonald.
+Simon wrote the lyrics, and McDonald composed the music.
 Originally recorded by McDonald's rock group The Doobie Brothers for their seventh studio album, Livin' on the Fault Line (1977), the song was made famous by Simon when she recorded it for her seventh studio album, Boys in the Trees (1978).
 A live version of the song from The Doobie Brothers' 1983 album Farewell Tour would later chart on the Pop Singles chart at No. 79 in August 1983.